 Isn’t it amazing how this one word, can mean so much yet there be so many interpretations of its meaning?
-Perhaps we have been so ingrained with this word and the liberties it affords that many now take it and what it means for granted.
+Perhaps we are so ingrained with this word and the liberties it affords that many now take it and what it means for granted.
 We live life free, and perhaps we have been somewhat spoiled and now are unaware of what it truly means and just how precious it indeed is.
 So, let’s look at this word, its definition and some personal definitions of some of my favorite Second Amendment patriots.

 The Merriam-Webster dictionary defines freedom as “the absence of necessity, coercion, or constraint in choice or action, liberation from slavery or restraint or from the power of another, independence, and the quality or state of being exempt or released, usually from something onerous.”